ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Kubernetes/instructions.md

 echo $MY_NAMESPACE
 ```

 2. If it's not set, export your namespace as an environment variable so that it can be used in subsequent commands.
 Make sure to substitute your namespace after the equals sign.
-If you don't remember your namespace, run `ibmcloud cr images`.
+If you don't remember your namespace, run `ibmcloud cr namespaces`.
 ```
 export MY_NAMESPACE=<my_namespace>
 ```